Guidomo10/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 8) This programm Write a function that prints half of a string
 9) This function prints n elements of an array of integers
 10) This function copies the string pointed
+101) This function convert a string to an integer